Identity

 Cellar

-The cellar is a place where the magic takes place, where all the perfume and vitality of the land, the microclimate and the grapes are drawn out and they are revealed in the wine to identify every single bottle.
+where all the fragrance and vitality of the land convey.
+The grapes begin their journey and through delicate processes they are revealed in the wine that identify every single bottle.

-''Wine is like a son - explains Doctor Luzzi - you can nurture it, prepare it, but it is extraordinary to follow its development, to observe its path, to see its well-known evolution''.
+''Wine is like a son - explains Doctor Luzzi - you can nurture it, prepare it, but it is always extraordinary to follow its development, to observe its path, to see its well-known evolution''.

 Loading...